TMA examples

 You can use ngrok

-to expose your local server to the Internet with SSL certificate.
-You will be able to develop with hot module replacement on all Telegram platforms.
-Open new terminal window and run:
+to expose your local server to the internet with an SSL certificate.
+This enables hot module replacement on all Telegram platforms.

 # where 5173 is the port number from npm/yarn dev --host